 Tooling and data is increasingly important too, as organisations seek to automate not only business processes, but also data integration across toolsets, with the goal of improving end-user experiences.
 The emergence of AI within service management tooling and operations also has the potential to transform the industry.
 Service support is gradually becoming more data driven as traditional roles such as the IT service desk become automated through disruptive technologies that remove human intervention and instead rely on data analytics and cognitive learning.

-Coeus has a broad range of service management capabilities.
-Our consultants all have a blend of both industry and consultative experience, obtained through our work with some of the biggest global brands across a variety of industries. our expertise spans service design, strategy and operating model development through to tooling, project delivery, service transition and service optimisation.
+Coeus has a broad range of IT service management capabilities.
+Our IT consultants all have a blend of both industry and consultative experience, obtained through our work with some of the biggest global brands across a variety of industries.
+Our expertise spans service design, strategy and operating model development through to tooling, project delivery, service transition and service optimisation.

 This allows our consultants to work with clients on the ground to follow through and deliver on service strategies and recommendations, adding real business value and achieving genuine change.

 Coeus works alongside organisations to develop IT service management strategies and designs that enable people, technology and tools to support business objectives, integrate digital teams with traditional processes, policies and procedures, and complement an organisations multi-supplier landscape and performance requirements.

 Our consultants can integrate with the client’s organisation to deliver change on the ground, augmenting internal teams with SME expertise.
 We help clients to execute process reviews and deployments, including E2E process development, individual process reviews, service catalogue development and deployment and service governance.
 We also work alongside clients to manage the transition of new services into life, define acceptance criteria based on business requirements, and deploy operating model recommendations into life via our programme management capabilities.